krishaamer/green-filter-research/research/discussion.md

 Actionable Insights: Translate data into everyday actions the app can suggest.

+-   What does investing look like at the scale of billions of people? like IG
+-   The most effective things are Commodities?
+Food, transport, fashion, plant trees.
+-   personalized AI, meta glasses understand your context. sense and reconstruct the world around you and to understand the context in which you’re using your device.sense and reconstruct the world around you and to understand the context in which you’re using your device.
+Make suggestions and take action proactively to help you get things done — ideally, so seamlessly that you may not even notice.neuroscience co-adaptation of the interface. your future devices will learn and adapt to you as you use them.

 ## Research Limitations {#research-limitations}

 First, finance is a highly regulated industry and the proposed user